Could pregnancy app data be used to prosecute abortions? Legal experts say yes - NewsBreak

 They found most have vague privacy policies.

-Additionally, they don’t spell out what data could be shared with law enforcement.Lawmakers OK $1M for AR pregnancy resource centers
+Additionally, they don’t spell out what data could be shared with law enforcement.Non-prosecution of low-level offenses dropped in Tampa

 The non-profit said that means police could use the data to prosecute pregnant people.